Don't miss our 2020 Pride stories about empathy and inclusion from the Range team.

 Has your company ever hosted a happy hour, Meetup, or celebration for a big milestone?
 If so, you’ll find putting together a Pride celebration to be quite similar.
 (The decorations will probably just be a bit more colorful.)
 In fact, with a modest budget and enough lead time, you’ll likely be able to find a party planning company that can help you very quickly pull everything together.

-After my colleague and I approached our people operations team, they spoke to our executives, secured budget, and then sat down with us to see what we had in mind.
+After my colleague and I approached our people operations team, they spoke to our executives, secured the budget, and then sat down with us to see what we had in mind.
 They took our ideas and expanded them, reaching out to a party planning company we’d hired for events in the past.
 Less than two weeks later our company had hosted its first Pride celebration.
 We couldn’t believe the turnout, and it went down as one of the best events our company ever hosted.

 Maybe you can’t find the time or resources to plan your company’s own Pride event.
 That’s okay.
-You won’t be hard pressed to find other events in your city that you and your company can join.
+You won’t be hard-pressed to find other events in your city that you and your company can join.

 Across the country, there are city-wide events taking place throughout much of this month to celebrate love and the diversity of identity within the LGBTQ community.
 You’ll find talks with activists and public figures, workshops and seminars, happy hours and parties, smaller parades and marches, and quite a bit more.
 You might even have a friend at a company that is hosting their own Pride celebration, and there’s a good chance guests are welcome.

 We’ve come a long way since Christopher Street Liberation Day on June 28, 1970, the first Gay Pride march in US history.
-Today, nearly 50 years later, Pride marches and events take place throughout the country and around the world, bringing together hundreds of thousands of spectators and participants, including large corporations. 👭👬👫
+Today, 50 years later, Pride marches and events take place throughout the country and around the world, bringing together hundreds of thousands of spectators and participants, including large corporations. 👭👬👫

 Showing up and cheering from the sidelines is all you have to do to be a part of Pride.
-So if you’re wondering what’s happening for Pride in your city, here’s a helpful calendar of parade and events taking place around the world this year.
+So if you’re wondering what’s happening for Pride in your city, here’s a helpful calendar of parades and events taking place around the world this year.

 We might already be halfway through Pride Month, but there’s still so much time for your company to find ways to celebrate.